 With the Grow Your Own movement rooting itself in our everyday lives, people everywhere are enhancing their yards (and their diets) by growing their own fruit.
 Some are lucky enough to have a large enough area to plant their own orchard, but others who don’t have as much room might feel like they don’t have a lot of options.
 Not true!
 If you’re renting an apartment, have limited or no space, or just want something for your patio, you should try growing your fruit trees in containers.
 In this article, which is part one of a two-part series, we focus on what you need to know to get started with this fun and surprisingly easy process.

 Most people choose to grow fruit trees in containers for easy mobility.
-For this purpose, the ideal container size is about 10-15 gallons — substantial enough to support a tree, but small enough to move easily.
+For this purpose, the ideal container size is about 10-15 gallons — substantial enough to support a tree, but small enough to move easily (see photo at right).
 This size is perfect if you’re growing in a window or on a balcony or patio, so you can bring the tree indoors for protection when the weather starts getting too cold.
-It also comes in handy if you need to relocate your tree to an unheated garage, shed, basement or cellar during winter.
+It also comes in handy if you need to relocate your tree to an unheated garage, shed, or basement during winter.

-If you want to start out smaller, then try a 7-gallon container.
-As the tree grows in a container of this size, it will eventually become root-bound.
-At that point, you can simply re-pot it into a larger container.
+Start small, with a 5- or 7-gallon container.
+As the tree grows within its container, it will eventually become root-bound.
+Before this happens, you can re-pot it into a larger container.
 You will be able to tell that your tree has become root-bound to its current container by its lack of vertical growth.
 It will still produce leaves and even fruit at this point, but you might want to start looking for something bigger to support continual growth and increased production.

 It is important to choose the right soil.
 Potting soil is best, since it is specially designed for container planting, and it is easy to find at your local garden supply store.
-You should avoid using top soil, since it is prone to becoming compacted, and it will eventually cause water to run down the inside edges of the container and out the bottom, barely reaching the tree’s roots.
+You should avoid using top soil, since it is prone to becoming compacted.
+Compacted soil creates issues like causing water to run down the inside edges of the container and out the bottom, barely reaching the tree’s roots.

-Be sure to check out part two of our series on growing fruit trees in containers, which will focus on the care and upkeep of potted trees.
+Be sure to check out part two of our series on growing fruit trees in containers, which will focus on the care and maintenance of potted trees.

 Follow the link for an interview with Stark Bro’s and more helpful advice on growing fruit trees in containers from About.com.